Meghn/AI-Orchestration/README.md

         >       - Trained and fine-tuned on instruction response pairs
         >       - Not optimized for multi-turn conversations, but may still be capable.

+    2. Running Local LLMs
+        1. Install the LM Studio: Desktop app
+        2. Search and Download "una cybertron" model at Q6_K quantization
+        3. Locate the model card for this model; find the Prompt template setting
+        4. Load the model into memory and examine LM Studio settings.
+        5. Chat with the model to get a feel for it
+        6. Download a second model with different quantization level and compare We have to give the base URL in the file while initializing our openai object and also make sure that we started the server
+        > **Not for Production Use!**
+        > - LM Studio is great for developement and experimentation, but it's not bulletproof
+        > - To serve a local model in production, you'll need a different inference server

+    3.LangChain
+    > LangChain Developers encourage using it as a wrapper around an LLM.